mfreema5/HUM380-GameDesign/Bibliography/Gamifying Support.md

 >The monotony of a support engineer’s job often causes engineers to lose interest in their job and cut corners.
 Gamification can help to both reward complex tasks and encourage the following of rote processes that have little intrinsic reward for their completion. (pg.
 289)

 An obvious way to gamify that issue is to discuss it as sending player with a high-level character in an massively-multiplayer online role-playing game on a low-level quest.
-It's inevitable that they will get bored and wander off the established path for completing the quest; perhaps intentionally &ldquodoing things the hard way&rdquo.
+It's inevitable that they will get bored and wander off the established path for completing the quest; perhaps intentionally &ldquo;doing things the hard way&rdquo;.

 Points and badges and such won't stop that player from being bored.
 It's not going to stop the technician from being bored, either.